puppetlabs/puppet-specifications/language/resource-api/README.md

 A missing `:should` entry indicates that a resource should be removed from the system.
 Even a type implementing the `ensure => [present, absent]` attribute pattern still has to react correctly on a missing `:should` entry. `:is` may contain the last available system state from a prior `get` call.
 If the `:is` value is `nil`, the resources were not found by `get`.
 If there is no `:is` key, the runtime did not have a cached state available.

 The `set` method should always return `nil`.
 Any progress signaling should be done through the logging utilities described below.
 If the `set` method throws an exception, all resources that should change in this call and haven't already been marked with a definite state, will be marked as failed.
 The runtime will only call the `set` method if there are changes to be made, especially in the case of resources marked with `noop => true` (either locally or through a global flag).
 The runtime will not pass them to `set`.
-See `noop_handler` below for changing this behaviour if required.
+See `supports_noop` below for changing this behaviour if required.

 Both methods take a `context` parameter which provides utilties from the runtime environment, and is decribed in more detail there.